How Long Is Law School?

 Variations in Law School Duration

-But what if the traditional three-year law school timeline doesn’t work for you because you have a family or juggling a career?
+But what if the traditional three-year law school timeline doesn’t work for you because you want to pursue an additional degree, have a family, or are juggling a career?
 Luckily, you have options if you’re a non-traditional student.

 Part-Time Programs